眾生無邊誓願度

 What Does "Following Karma to Manifest Phenomena" Mean

-The concept of "manifestation according to karma" in the Śūraṅgama Sūtra explains that sentient beings encounter specific aspects of the Dharma based on their own karma and karmic conditions; without the corresponding karmic conditions, they cannot access it.
-For instance, take a gold mine: some people may obtain gold by mining it, while others may not.
-Consider water: some who need water may die of thirst without finding it, while others may drown from encountering too much.
-Similarly, with hell: some can perceive and enter hell, while others cannot perceive it nor go there.
-The same applies to celestial realms, including the Pure Land.
-Every environment in which sentient beings dwell manifests according to karma—nothing appears without its corresponding karma.
+In the Shurangama Sutra, the principle of "manifestation according to karma" explains that sentient beings encounter specific aspects of the Dharma based on their own karma and karmic conditions; without the requisite karmic conditions, they remain inaccessible.
+For instance, consider a gold mine: some who mine it obtain gold, while others do not.
+Just as with water: some who need water die of thirst without obtaining it, while others encounter so much that they drown.
+Similarly, regarding hell realms: some beings can perceive and enter them, while others cannot perceive or access them.
+The same applies to celestial realms, and even to the Pure Land of Ultimate Bliss.
+Every environment in which a sentient being dwells manifests according to their karma; nothing appears without corresponding karma.

 ——Master Sheng-Ru's Teachings